 Throughout a project, architectural visualization can serve as the source of truth for all parties involved.
 Critical information can be conveyed to all teams working on the project, including contractors and investors.
 Important details like scale or depth can be included with the 3D rendering, producing a realistic view of the property.

 Sales and Marketing Asset

-Developers and real estate professionals utilise architectural visualisation to sell properties that haven’t even been built yet.
+Developers and real estate professionals utilize architectural visualization to sell properties that haven’t even been built yet.
 The full potential of a property can be conveyed through 3D rendering, including details as fine as lighting, materials, and textures.
-This process enables developers to sell before building, pre-sell, and attract investors for their project.
+This process enables developers to sell before building, pre-sell, and attract investors for their projects.

-Once a project is underway, architectural visualisation can help everyone stay on the say page.
+Once a project is underway, architectural visualization can help everyone stay on the said page.
 Questions or conflicts are resolved quickly because the plan can easily be seen by all through a 3D render.
-All teams involved on a project can avoid unnecessary back and forth, speeding up the overall process immensely.
+All teams involved in a project can avoid unnecessary back and forth, speeding up the overall process immensely.

 Throughout the project, designers can make changes based on the needs of the client, architects, or builders.
 With impressive technology, all parties involved receive real-time updates on the project.
 No one is left in the dark or out of the loop.

 On a larger scale, architectural visualization can serve to set the expectations for a project.
 By streamlining communication and clearly showcasing the intentions for a project, developers manage expectations for clients or stakeholders.
 There is less of a chance for disappointment if everyone has the same understanding, clearly communicated by photorealistic CGI.